 7. Your local shelter may even have a specific breed of an animal

-shelter doesn’t have a breed you’re interested in at the moment, you should check in with them on a regular basis and wait for your purrfect little friend to show up.
+If your local shelter doesn’t have a breed you’re interested in at the moment, you should check in with them on a regular basis and wait for your purrfect little friend to show up.
 You will get the breed of your dreams, whilst saving a life!
-Yes, it is possible
+Yes, it is possible to do both.